Nguyen-Kha/SYDE2023_Class_Profile/graph_generation/README.md

 To generate graphs do the following

+Choose which graphs you want to generate in the notion, and assign it to yourself

 1. Create a new branch
 `git checkout -b YOUR_BRANCH_NAME`
 2. Create a python file in this directory, or use the default ones given above